 Over the years, as colonialism gave way to independence, Mumbai has transformed itself into an entity with thriving markets, business houses and many different communities reflecting a cosmopolitan and trendy atmosphere rarely seen elsewhere.
 On the surface, it represents the ever-changing face of today's India – the old coupled with the dynamic new, and yet at its very core, the heart of the city is steeped in Indian customs and values.

 Since it opened in 1903, The Taj Mahal Palace & Tower, Mumbai has created its own unique history.
 From Maharajas and Princes to various Kings, Presidents, CEOs and entertainers, the Taj has played the perfect host, supportive of their every need.
-Built in 1903, the hotel is an architectural marvel and brings together Moorish, Oriental and Florentine styles.
+Built-in 1903, the hotel is an architectural marvel and brings together Moorish, Oriental and Florentine styles.
 Offering panoramic views of the Arabian Sea and the Gateway of India, the hotel is a gracious landmark of the city of Mumbai, showcasing contemporary Indian influences along with beautiful vaulted alabaster ceilings, onyx columns, graceful archways, hand-woven silk carpets, crystal chandeliers, a magnificent art collection, an eclectic collection of furniture, and a dramatic cantilever stairway.
 Over the past century, The Taj Mahal Palace & Tower, Mumbai has amassed a diverse collection of paintings and works of art and is a veritable showcase of artifacts and art of the era.

 Accommodation: Taj Tower Wing Hotel or similar

-After breakfast, your morning city tour of Mumbai begins with a visit to the Gateway of India, Mumbai's principal landmark.
+After breakfast, your morning city tour of Mumbai begins with a visit to the Gateway of India, Mumbai's principle landmark.
 This arch of yellow basalt 0was erected on the waterfront in 1924 to commemorate King George V's visit to this colony in 1911.
 Drive past the Bombay High Court built in Gothic style and the Old secretariat.
-The ornamental university building with its 280 ft. high Rajabhai Clock Tower, the ornate Victoria Terminus, the colourful Crawford Market, the Flora Fountain in the large bustling square at the heart of the city, Afghan Church built in memory of those who fell in the First Afghan War.
+The ornamental university building with its 280 ft. high Rajabhai Clock Tower, the ornate Victoria Terminus, the colourful Crawford Market, the Flora Fountain in the large bustling square at the heart of the city, Afghan Church built-in memory of those who fell in the First Afghan War.

 Drive along the Marine Drive which is known as the Queen's Necklace.
 View the memorial to Haji Ali, a Muslim Saint.
 This unusual shrine stands on an island 500m out at sea and is linked by a causeway to the mainland.
-Malabar Hill with the Kamla Nehru Park Visit the Hanging Gardens which offer a splendid view of the city, and drive past the Malaxmi Temple.
+Malabar Hill with the Kamla Nehru Park Visits the Hanging Gardens which offer a splendid view of the city and drive past the Malaxmi Temple.
 Stop at the Jain Temple and also visit Mani Bhavan where Mahatma Gandhi stayed during his visits to Bombay.
 Drive past the Taraporewalla Aquarium.